jruizgit/rules/docs/py/reference.md

 1. Start a terminal
 2. Create a directory for your app: `mkdir firstapp` `cd firstapp`
-3. In the new directory `pip install durable_rules` (this will download durable_rules and its dependencies)
+3. In the new directory `sudo pip install durable_rules` (this will download durable_rules and its dependencies)
 4. In that same directory create a test.py file using your favorite editor
 5. Copy/Paste and save the following code:
   ```python